ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

 this is behind an extension and does not interfere with previous functionality, this cost is minor.

+The extended typed-holes are a bit notation heavy, but since they always result in a type error, complete programs are unlikely to have holes in them.

 ## Alternatives
 + Do nothing, and use the names of holes as a way of communicating with plugins.